SplendidStrontium/splendidstrontium.github.io/_posts/femputermanchine/2021-03-02-myrtle-viii.md

 ### KEVIN ###

-> OKAY, FIRST OFF, WE'RE TURNING OFF THIS CRAP.
+> OKAY.
+FIRST OFF, WE'RE TURNING OFF THIS CRAP.

 <i>He picks up the remote, assertively pounds the red button, and tosses it on the sofa.</i>